Who Is This Credit Card Best For?

 Takes improving their finances seriously and wants recognition for using credit responsibly See more cards

 You won’t get rewards on purchases or other benefits, however, so look elsewhere if squashing debt isn’t your main goal.
 You must also be a resident in the bank’s footprint to get one of their cards.
-First National Bank of Omaha (FNBO) offers financial products in Colorado, Illinois, Iowa, Kansas, Missouri, Nebraska, South Dakota, Texas, Wisconsin, and Wyoming.
+First National Bank of Omaha (FNBO) offers financial products in Colorado, Illinois, Iowa, Kansas, Nebraska, South Dakota, and Texas.

 Solid 0% balance-transfer offer